mytechguyri/DAPNET2APRSNotifier/README.md

 Once I did that, I made a few other changes...
 DAPNETNotifier uses sqlite to keep a database of the messages its sent, and I didn't like the idea of it hammering away on an sqlite file on my SD card on my pi.... so I added the capability for it to use the MariaDB server on my NAS instead.... so now you can choose either sqlite or MariaDB

 Here's how to install this on a Pi-Star or WPSD system so it will run as a service behind the scenes.
+This program requires the following python3 modules requests, aprslib, and configparser.
+The install script will attempt to install them with pip, but you may need to install manually if that doesn't work.

 github clone https://github.com/mytechguyri/DAPNET2APRSNotifier.git